BUGBOUNTYchrisg8691/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 console.log("a defined? " + (typeof a !== 'undefined'));
 console.log("b defined? " + (typeof b !== 'undefined'));
 ```
+a: false;
+b: true;
+var retains the scope of a to the function meaning it is undefined on the global scale, and being that b has no var, let or const before it, it's defined as a global variable and therefore accessible by the console.log

 2. Write a function that would allow you to do this using a closure.
 (This is another interview question we've seen before - when you're ready for answers, view an explanation [here](https://www.coderbyte.com/algorithm/3-common-javascript-closure-questions)).